kudukacar/tasker/README.md

 [Live] (https://taskerrrr.herokuapp.com/#/)

 # Technologies
+   * React
+   * Redux
+   * JavaScript
    * PostgreSQL
    * Ruby
    * Rails
    * Webpack
-   * JavaScript
-   * Redux
-   * React
    * HTML5
    * CSS3

 # Features
-   * Authenticated users on the frontend with React Router and the backend with BCrypt, allowing users to only access and make changes to     their own tasks.
+   * Incorporated React’s virtual DOM and Redux’s global store to seamlessly share and render information across multiple components when booking a task.
    * Created Active Record associations to extract tasker data from multiple tables in a single Ajax request, avoiding inefficient database queries and improving user’s experience.
-   * Incorporated React’s virtual DOM and Redux’s global store to seamlessly share and render information across multiple components when     booking a task.
+   * Authenticated users with React Router and BCrypt, and generated unique session tokens with SecureRandom, allowing logged-in users to only access and make changes to their own tasks.

 # Code Snippets